Skip to menu Skip to content Skip to footer

 Bachelor of Criminology and Criminal Justice

 It may not be all high-speed chases, gruesome murder scenes and psychologically thrilling interrogations like CSI would have you believe, but criminology is still a super fascinating field of study.
-UQ’s Bachelor of Criminology and Criminal Justice covers criminal law, criminal justice and global security.
+UQ’s Bachelor of Criminology and Criminal Justice covers criminal law, criminal justice and criminological research methods.
 It prepares students for a challenging and rewarding career preventing and controlling crime, and navigating the criminal justice system.

-During your studies, you’ll have the opportunity to engage with and learn from professionals working at Queensland Corrective Services and Australian Federal Policing.
-You’ll study a mixture of law, politics, psychology and sociology courses to gain a better understanding of the impact of crime on society.
+During your studies, you’ll have the opportunity to engage with and learn from industry professionals and undertake an industry research project in the final year of your degree.
+You’ll study a mixture of law, politics and sociology courses to gain a better understanding of the impact of crime on society.
+This is the only criminology undergraduate degree in the world that has 3 years of laws and professional practice built into the program, making it a truly unique learning experience.

 The knowledge and skills you develop in this program can lead to an exciting range of careers in policy, policing, courts, border security and intelligence agencies.